thephez/docs-core/docs/resources/glossary.md

 ## Transaction fee

-The amount remaining when the value of all outputs in a transaction are subtracted from all inputs in a transaction; the fee is paid to the miner who includes that transaction in a block.
+The amount remaining when the value of all outputs in a transaction are subtracted from all inputs in a transaction; the fee is split between the miner (25%) that creates the block containing the transaction and the masternode (75%) eligible for payment in that block.

 ## Transaction identifiers